How Much of Your Marketing Stack Do You Actually Use?

 Who uses it?
 If the answer is "one person" or "I'm not sure," the tool is at risk of being underutilized or completely unused.
 Tools that depend on a single person's knowledge are also the most likely to break silently when that person leaves.

 What do you use it for?
 List the specific features.
 Not what the tool can do — what your team actually does with it.
 For most platforms, the list is shorter than expected.
+If you're paying for advanced attribution models but only pulling basic lead counts, you're overpaying for capabilities you don't need.

 Is there overlap?
 Does another tool in your stack do the same thing?
 CRM with forms + separate form tool.
 Marketing platform with scheduling + separate Calendly account.
 CRM with automation + separate Zapier for automations.
+More importantly: do any of your tools actually connect marketing campaigns to closed revenue, or do they all stop at the lead stage?

 Most teams running this audit discover that their effective stack — the tools and features actually driving pipeline — is 40–60% of what they're paying for.
+Even more discover that none of their tools provide clear attribution from campaign to closed deal, forcing them to rely on manual spreadsheets or incomplete reporting.

 Where utilization drops